Heuberg Training Area: Postwar years until today

 From 1945 to 1959 the site was under French administration.
 The last French army unit moved from Camp Heuberg in 1997.

 In 1966 the Bundeswehr expanded in Stetten am kalten Markt with the construction of the Albkaserne.
 Missiles were stationed here during the Cold War.

 In 1995 the city of Meßstetten reacquired the former "Blumersberg" artillery site.

-Used chiefly for the armored corps until the end of the twienth century, Heuberg is now used in many ways besides— practicing Army force basic training, bomb disposal, military police, Technisches Hilfswerk, professional fire, Federal Police, customs and police, CBRN defense.
+Used chiefly for the armored corps until the end of the twentieth century, Heuberg is now used in many ways besides — practicing Army force basic training, bomb disposal, military police, Technisches Hilfswerk, professional fire, Federal Police, customs and police, CBRN defense.

 Nature and landscape protection

-The training center possesses an extraordinarily important ecology for nature preservation.
+The training center possesses an incredibly important ecology for nature preservation.
 The area is divided into 40 per cent forest cover and 60 percent open meadow areas, some interspersed with juniper heath.
 It is characterized by the traditional herding economy (transhumance).
 So it is possible to maintain or expand the typical landscape of the past centuries at the facility.
 On the hills are old bunkers, or what is left of them to see after bombardment.
 Since the training area is burdened by its nearly century-old military use to a large extent with ammunition and parts, entering and driving is extremely dangerous and therefore strictly forbidden for civilians.